wp-cli/handbook/how-to-create-custom-plugins.md

 ### Step 4 - Activate the plugin

 You can now use two wp-cli commands to check the list of plugins and activate your newly created plugin.
 `wp plugin list` and `wp plugin activate`.
-The first command lists all plguins installed while the second activates a given plugin.
+The first command lists all plugins installed while the second activates a given plugin.

 ```